JeffreyEarly/GLNumericalModelingKit/Matlab/BSpline/README.md

 ```matlab
 spline = GPSSmoothingSpline(t,lat,lon);
 ```
-where `t` is time, and `lat,lon` .
-Internally, the latitude and longitude are *projected* using a transverse Mercator projection to positions in meters.
+where `t` is time, and `lat,lon` are the latitude and longitude.
+Internally, the latitude and longitude are *projected* using a transverse Mercator projection to positions in meters `x,y`.
 By default, the class will,

 1. identify outliers if you pass `'shouldUseRobustFit',1` and,
 2. smooth the data to the appropriate value.